AlfonsoG-dev/AlfonsoG-dev/README.md

-- 👋 Hi, I’m @TuNovio
+- 👋 Hi, I’m @AlfonsoG-dev
-- 👀 I’m interested in: Music, software and technology
+- 👀 I’m interested in software and technology
-- 🌱 I’m currently learning: scala programming language.
+- 🌱 I’m currently learning: scala and c# programming languages.
-- 💞️ I’m looking to collaborate on: Web development
+- 💞️ I’m looking to collaborate on: Web backend development
 - 📫 How to reach me: alfgomachi@gmail.com

 <!---